Exploring Our Outdoors: Bald Eagle State Park

 The park offers two campgrounds, boating, fishing, swimming, one of the nation’s top eco-friendly hotels, and so much more.

-Located 30 minutes from State College and 15 minutes from Bellefonte, this park is an easy trip for most county residents.
+Located 30 minutes from State College and Penn State, and 15 minutes from Bellefonte, this park is an easy trip for most county residents.
 Those coming from farther away can enjoy easy access from interstates 99 and 80.

 If you’re looking to enjoy the park’s amenities with overnight accommodations, there’s a variety of options to suit any taste.